thin-edge/thin-edge.io/docs/src/operate/security/device-certificate.md

 Note that *only* the MQTT broker should be able to read or write the private key, while the certificate itself is public.

-Then thin-edge must be told where the certificate is stored.
+Then %%te%% must be told where the certificate is stored.
 Note that the device certificate file must contain not only the device certificate itself but also the signing certificate
 (so the cloud endpoint can check the chain, starting from the device certificate up to the trusted root).